-Plastic DVD discs are easy to be smudged, broken, cracked, and scratched because of bad handling, or get disc rot because of physical or chemical deterioration.
-When a DVD gets damaged, the disc is probably unreadable.
-It could skip or freeze in certain areas while playing.
-Can you still recover data from damaged DVDs?
-Yes, there're chances.
-Googling around and you may find there're some programs announcing that they can copy files from damaged DVDs.
-And there're physical means to repair broken DVDs.
-Since you have come to this article, you don't need to find answers from Google search results.
+Plastic discs can easily get smudged, broken, cracked, and scratched because of bad handling, or go bad due to physical or chemical deterioration.
+When a DVD becomes damaged and unreadable, it could skip or freeze at certain points while playing.
+Can you recover data from damaged DVDs?
+Yes.
+Googling around and you may find there're programs claiming that they can copy files from damaged DVDs.
+There're physical means to repair broken DVDs too.
 In this article, we'll show you how to copy data from a damaged disc successfully.

-The Best DVD Copy Software to Copy Damaged DVD (with How-to Guide)
+- Part 2.
+Free Download the Best Software to Copy Damaged DVD

 Some people reported that when they tried to copy a movie file from a DVD to PC's hard drive directly through the copy and paste function of Windows 7/8/10, they got "Invalid MS-DOS function" error message.
-Actually, this is because the media is corrupted or copy-protected.
+Actually, this is because the DVD is corrupted or copy-protected.
 And the damaged sectors are unreadable.
-You can use VLC, 5KPlayer or any media player you'd like to use to check if the DVD can play properly or not.
-If there're playback problems such as skipping and freezing, I'm afraid to tell you that the DVD is already damaged and that's why you cannot copy file from DVD to computer.
+You can use VLC, 5KPlayer or other player to check if the DVD can play properly or not.
+If there're playback problems such as skipping and freezing, the DVD is already damaged and that's why you cannot copy file from DVD to computer.

 Free download WinX DVD Copy Pro and follow our guide to copy damaged DVD to another DVD or to computer.

 Step 1.
 Put your damaged DVD into the DVD drive, and then open WinX DVD Copy Pro.
-From the left side bar of this software's main interface you will find:
+On the left side of the main interface you will find:

-Full DVD Disc Backup options: Clone DVD to DVD, Clone DVD to ISO, Copy DVD to VIDEO_TS Folder
+* Full DVD Disc Backup options: Copy DVD to DVD, Clone DVD to ISO, Copy DVD to VIDEO_TS Folder

 Just choose a DVD copy option based on your own needs.
 Here, we choose 'Clone DVD to ISO' as an example.